MdSalimulHaqRoni/MdSalimulHaqRoni/README.md

 # Hi everyone 🙋‍♂

 I'm Md Salimul Haq Roni a passionate programmer.
 Python is the first choice for me while it comes to programming.
-I also do code in C, C++, JavaScript. love to learning new thing, addicted to learn machine learning
+I also do code in C, C++, JavaScript. love to learning new thing, addicted to learn machine learning.
 For contact email me 📧: 2014751043@uits.edu.bd

 ### 🏆 Github Stats